Systems / lead response

 How fast should you respond to a new lead?

 Within five minutes.
 Responding in 5 minutes instead of 30 makes you about 100 times more likely to reach the lead and 21 times more likely to qualify them (InsideSales / MIT, 2007).
-After the first hour the odds collapse, so five minutes is the target — and a lead answered in seconds beats one answered in minutes.
+After the first hour the odds collapse, so five minutes is the target.
+A lead answered in seconds beats one answered in minutes.

 Why does responding fast matter so much?